What helps,

 in you.
 Write it.

-Whether you're starting your first novel or looking to go deeper into the craft, these are resources worth your time — honest, practical, and genuinely good.
+Whether you're starting your first novel or going deeper into the craft, these are resources worth your time — honest, practical, and genuinely good.

 Community · Courses